-This museum is one of The Netherlands’ top museums, without a doubt.
+Museum de Fundatie is considered one of The Netherlands’ top museums and is, without a doubt, the top thing to see in Zwolle.
 The main building is quite classical, but a surreal addition was connected to the rooftop, depicting (what I think is) a glistening cloud.
 The museum stages high-quality contemporary exhibitions.

-If you have read my city guide Maastricht you know that The Netherlands has a thing for opening (amazing) bookshops in grand churches.
+If you have read this article you know that The Netherlands has a thing for opening (amazing) bookshops in grand churches.
 And there is also an amazing bookstore in Zwolle.
 Waanders is situated in the old Broeren church and the light and bright building, with the impressive organ in the centre, is filled with an amazing collection of books.
 If it’s all a little daunting, the café is a great place to relax.

 Moonloft is just a great concept store and a fabulous place to go on your shopping spree in Zwolle.
-There is clothing and lingerie, jewellery, ceramics, glasswork and stationary to choose from.
+There are clothing and lingerie, jewellery, ceramics, glasswork and stationery to choose from.

 Since Zwolle was once a fortified city, people in the Middle Ages could only enter the city through one of the city gates.
 Only one of these gates remains nowadays: Sassenpoort.
 You can see this grand gate at the corner of Wilhelminasingel and Sassenstraat.
 The latter is also the best street to find independent and colourful shops.